UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 Vegan?

-The Cruz V2 has leather on the handlebar and bumper bar.
-There are no alternative vegan options.
+Both the Cruz V2 and Mockingbird stroller have leather on the handlbar and bumper bar.
+There are no alternative vegan options with either stroller.

 No Flame Retardants?